 The Board noted the advertisement features predominantly, Ben Johnson an athlete who represented Canada as an Olympian in the 1980s, promoting the new betting app for Sportsbet.
-The advertisement includes scenes of actors who are depicted to suggest other athletes known to have used performance enhancing drugs such as a Russian weight lifter, a Chinese swimmer and a cyclist.
-The Board noted that on pay television there were 2 versions of the advertisement, a 30 second and 60 second version.
-The Board noted that the shorter version only involves Ben Johnson and not the additional athletes.
+The advertisement includes scenes of actors who are depicted to suggest other athletes known to have used performance enhancing drugs such as a Russian weight lifter, a Chinese swimmer and an American cyclist.